Richard Lugar: Legacy

 John T. Shaw assessed the Nunn–Lugar Cooperative Threat Reduction as Lugar's landmark legislative accomplishment.
 The initiative would later be considered "one of the most prescient pieces of legislation ever passed, and the most important nonproliferation program ever".

 In 2000, Eric Schmitt described Lugar as "a four-term senator, former presidential candidate and perhaps the most popular politician in Indiana history".
 Following Lugar's 2012 Senate loss, Peter Rusthoven stated, "Historically, this is not just one of the great senators now.
 This is one of the great senators in United States history.
 He is like a Daniel Webster, he is like a Henry Clay—names that I fear too many of our kids in grade school and high school don't even know anymore."

 Lugar's defeat in the 2012 Senate Republican primary was written of as a sign of the national GOP base's escalation into strict support for the traditional views aligned with the right.
 Former Senator John Danforth said the loss told him "that there is an attempt by a lot of people to purge the Republican Party and to kick out of it people who do not hue a very strict party line".
 Geoffrey Kabaservice cast doubts on this view: "It may be that his bipartisanship and comparative moderation contributed to his loss, or his defeat may simply have reflected the political truism that young blood drives out the old.
 What's certain is that the Senate will miss his qualities, and in time so may we all."

 On November 18, 2019, Secretary of the Navy Richard V. Spencer announced that the Arleigh Burke-class guided missile destroyer USS Richard G. Lugar (DDG-136) would be named in the late senator's honor.

-In Indianapolis, a city park and a public housing apartment building are named in honor of Lugar.
-On the campus of Indiana University in Bloomington, the School of Global & International Studies was renamed to honor Lugar and former U.S. Congressman Lee Hamilton.
+In Indianapolis, the plaza in front of the City-County Building is named Lugar Plaza and contains a statue of Lugar by Ryan Feeney.
+A public housing apartment building in the city is also named in his honor.
+On the campus of Indiana University in Bloomington, the School of Global and International Studies was renamed as Hamilton Lugar School of Global and International Studies to honor Lugar and former U.S. Congressman Lee Hamilton.